jwplayer/applicaster-docs/other.md

 {:toc}

 ## Updating a plugin

-1. Go to Zapp Studio
+For all platforms, use the following steps to update a plugin:

-1. Select the release / layout
+1. In Zapp Studio, select the release / layout.
-1. Select the plugin configuration
+2. Select the plugin configuration.
-1. Select the new version
+3. Select the new version.
-1. Trigger a new build
+4. Trigger a new build.

-Note: this needs to be repeated for all platforms.